 1.Crochet Baby Blanket – Classic Granny Square Baby Blanket | 2.Crochet Baby Sandals – Boho Girl | 3.Crochet Baby Top – Little Lace Tank.

 Take Aran weight yarn and create a foundation chain made of 52 chains.
-Create 1 additional chains that will represent our turning chain.
+Create 1 additional chain that will represent our turning chain.

 Start in the 2nd chain from the hook.